IndyCar Scanner Frequencies

 HOW IT WORKS

-In the gear section below- I have two options.
-The cheaper option is the Baofeng radios.
-These start at $25.
-But you’ll likely need that programming cable, an adapter for headphones, and some people like an audio booster.
-The Uniden Bearcat BC125AT option is more expensive at $105… but it has everything you need right out of the box, except headphones.
-(Neither option includes headphones) It will work with a standard 1/8″ (3.5mm) headphone jack without a special adapter.
-It’s also much faster at scanning, and has some great features for scanning when you don’t know all the driver frequencies.
-I believe the Bearcat BC125AT to be the better route to take, but the Baofengs still work well, especially for the price point.
+If you’re looking to purchase a scanner, I recommend two options.
+The Uniden Bearcat BC125AT is more expensive at $110, but it has everything you need right out of the box, except for headphones.
+(Neither option includes headphones.)
+It works with a standard 1/8″ (3.5mm) headphone jack without a special adapter and is much faster at scanning.
+It also has some great features for scanning when you don’t know all the driver frequencies.
+I believe the Bearcat BC125AT is the better route to take, but Baofeng radios work well too, especially for their lower price point.
+Baofengs start at $20, but you’ll likely need a programming cable, an adapter for headphones, and some people prefer to use an audio booster.
+Even with these additional purchases, the overall cost will still be cheaper than the Bearcat BC125AT, but the setup process is more complex.

 Like what you see?